audioxide/data/data/posts/20161028-articles-13-songs-for-a-horrible-halloween.md

   - portishead
   - radiohead
   - unkle
+  - metal
+  - electronic
+  - industrial
 featuredimage: article-images/13-songs-for-a-horrible-halloween.jpg
 title: 13 Songs for a Horrible Halloween
 author: andre
 blurb: Let's face it, Halloween playlists can be awful.
-Here lies an alternative lineup of frightening contemporary songs.
+Here lies an alternative lineup of frightening songs.
 More treats than tricks, we promise.

 ---

-Let’s face it, Halloween playlists can be awful.
+*Let’s face it, Halloween playlists can be awful.
 “Monster Mash”, “Ghostbusters”, theme tunes from dated horror flicks… hell, even “Thriller” has become tainted.
 As a tasteful alternative, here lies a less conventional collection of frightening contemporary songs.
 Tracks that are fantastic in their own right, but flourish in an ambience of horror.
-More treats than tricks, I promise.
+More treats than tricks, I promise.*

 ------

 ## “Come to Daddy” // Aphex Twin

 <center><iframe src="https://www.youtube.com/embed/h-9UvrLyj3k?rel=0" width="640" height="360" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>

 “Come to Daddy” is just one of Aphex Twin’s creepy internet sensations, and though it may not be [the most terrifying](https://www.youtube.com/watch?v=SSMYy4X5xRo), it’s undoubtedly my favourite.
 As Richard James expresses his desire to take your soul, a sinister, distorted bassline runs through at an ominous pace, flaunting imagery of a low-budget slasher flick.
 Luckily for us, Chris Cunningham elaborates on this imagery with his extremely disturbing music video.
 In daylight, you’ll probably laugh it off, but in a darker setting it’s likely to scare the living shit out of you.
-It’s one of the best drum and bass tracks in the entire Aphex Twin catalogue—James himself describes it as a ‘crappy death metal jingle.’
+It’s one of the best drum and bass tracks in the entire Aphex Twin catalogue — James himself describes it as a ‘crappy death metal jingle.’
 Fair enough.

 -----